metabench/jsgui3-server/roadmap.md

 Make it work as a stand-alone application.
+  It's already quite a large codebase.
+Make use of existing code and expand somewhat further.
 Start it, get it serving a directory easily.
 Start it, access it through admin pages.
   Admin interface showing by default.